 • Flexible and modular architecture allows integration with other libraries and frameworks

-• Excellent compatibility with older browsers
+• Offers excellent compatibility with older browsers

 Disadvantages: